-If the employee did not receive the relief requested at Level Two or if the time for a Level Two response has expired, the employee may request an appeal conference with the Superintendent or Designee.
-The appeal notice must be filed in writing to the Superintendent or designee, on a form provided by ILTexas, within ten days of the written Level Two response or, if no response was received, within ten days of the Level Two response deadline.
+If the employee did not receive the relief requested at Level Two or if the time for a Level Two response has expired, the employee may request an appeal conference with the Deputy Superintendent of School Leadership or designee.
+The appeal notice must be filed in writing to the Deputy Superintendent of School Leadership or designee, on a form provided by ILTexas, within ten days of the written Level Two response or, if no response was received, within ten days of the Level Two response deadline.